-Toe Pressure
+Toe Pressure (3a)

+Disconnect the hose from the ankle cuff and connect it to the toe cuff.
 Press tab or use the cursor to move to the toe pressure field.
 Find the arterial signal using the Doppler or PPG probe on the toe.
 Obtain the arterial pressure in the same manner you did on the arm.
 NOTE digit cuffs inflate rapidly.
 (Using the aneroid, inflate until occlusion +10-20mmHg, release at 2mmHg/second, note pressure when Doppler/PPG signal returns)